tannermeade/data-migrator/README.md

 ## Quickstart

-The purpose of Data Migrator is to provide a universal translator for data by being portable, diverse, and efficient in migrating and converting data across discrete schemas.
+The purpose of DataMigrator is to provide a universal translator for data by being portable, diverse, and efficient in migrating and converting data across discrete schemas.

 Right now, it is only developed against macOS (Windows and Linux will be officially developed against soon).
 It shouldn't be too hard to get it running on those targets though.